HuncholiniTheFirst/Money-Transfer/README.md

   /accounts/:id

-  The service is instantiated with some test data, this can be viewed in initialiseTestData() in MoneyTransferService.java or you can use the /accounts endpoint to list all accounts
+  The service is instantiated with some test data, this can be viewed in initialiseTestData() in MoneyTransferService.java or you can use the /accounts endpoint to list all test accounts

 # JSON body examples: